What would happen if you were in a car wreck and couldn't speak for yourself?

 Below is a list of handy forms* recommended to have on file.
 It is important for everyone in the family to have Advance Directives in order.

-* Brochures and Forms from Texas Department of Aging and Disability Services:
+* Brochures and Forms from Texas Department of Health and Human Services

 I've filled out the forms, now what?

 - Your directives are very important legal documents.
 Keep your